Zaha Hadid's artistic prowess

 "Certainly in China, the forms she created very much spoke to Chinese sensibility -- in China of course there's a long tradition of landscape paintings that infuses a real sublime meaning to the relationships to mountains and waters and other natural features, and a lot of her buildings capture that well."

-For more on "There Should Be No End to Experimentation" check out CNN Style's previously recorded Facebook Live, a discussion between CNN's Kristie Lu Stout and Serpentine Galleries' artistic director Hans Ulrich Ubrist during an exclusive tour of the show in Hong Kong.
-The show will is at ArtisTree, Taikoo Place from March 17 thru April 6.
+For more on "There Should Be No End to Experimentation" check out a clip from CNN Style's previously recorded Facebook Live above, a discussion between CNN's Kristie Lu Stout and Serpentine Galleries' artistic director Hans Ulrich Obrist during an exclusive tour of the show in Hong Kong.
+The show will be at ArtisTree, Taikoo Place from March 17 thru April 6.